 If you’re going to be interviewed by phone for a radio station or podcast, please do the following:

-- If you must use a cell phone, use it while stationary.
+- If joining by phone, try to use a landline instead of a cell phone.
+If you must use a cell phone, use it while stationary.
 If you find a good signal stay where you are during the call.

-- Speak in a clear natural voice, directly into the handset.
+- Speak in a clear natural voice.
 You don’t need to shout.

 - Try to keep your answers relatively short so the interviewer gets a chance to ask you follow up questions.
 It’s a good idea to ask in advance approximately how long the interview will go, especially if it’s a live interview.